-It is the owner's responsibility to manage all timing requirements to advance a development proposal in a timely manner; achieving a closing and managing the construction process to achieve the placed-in-service target date.
-Owners that fail to adequately manage these time requirements may be subject to a rescission of a tax credit allocation.
-Owners should be proactive and provide regular timing updates to CHFA especially if there are anticipated delays that are out of the direct control of the owner.
+It is the developer's responsibility to manage all timing requirements to advance a development proposal in a timely manner; achieving a closing and managing the construction process to achieve the placed-inservice target date.
+Developers that fail to adequately manage these time requirements may be subject to a rescission of a tax credit allocation.
+Developers should be proactive and provide regular timing updates to CHFA especially if there are anticipated delays that are out of their direct control.

-In instances where there are unforeseen timing delays, prior to closing or during the course of construction, an owner may request a voluntary allocation return and re-allocation of 9% LIHTCs.
+In instances where there are unforeseen timing delays, prior to closing or during the course of construction, a developer may request a voluntary allocation return and re-allocation of 9% LIHTCs.
 Requests for a re-allocation are considered in CHFA's sole discretion and for extraordinary and uncontrollable circumstances only.

-When requesting this return and re-allocation, owners should be prepared to outline the circumstances of project delays as well as to identify and summarize their active steps taken: 1) to anticipate and prevent the delay from having occurred; and 2) to react to unforeseen events once they occurred.
+When requesting this return and re-allocation, developers should be prepared to outline the circumstances of project delays as well as to identify and summarize their active steps taken: 1) to anticipate and prevent the delay from having occurred; and 2) to react to unforeseen events once they have occurred.

-Delays during the legal due diligence and financial closing process are generally considered foreseeable and owners should build adequate cushions into the development process timeline.
-Return and re-allocation requests resulting from placed-in-service requirements imposed by an owner or equity provider that are generally more restrictive than those required in Section 42 will not be considered.
+Delays during the legal due diligence and financial closing process are generally considered foreseeable and adequate cushions should be built into the development process timeline accordingly.
+Return and reallocation requests resulting from placed-in-service requirements imposed by an owner or equity provider that are generally more restrictive than those required in IRC §42 will not be considered.